vhickl/cyclegan/README.md

 There are 3 notebooks that you will run to get your desired set of generated images

 1. `cycleGAN bin_cross.ipynb` - This notebook will train the cycleGAN.
-Once you have generated and real images in their respective folder, assign their paths in the second cell.
+Once you have simulated and real images in their respective folder, assign their paths in the second cell.
 With a Nvidia 3090 GPU, this takes around 6-8 hours depending on the size of the dataset.

 2. `FID_Score.ipynb` - Once the training finishes, we need to choose the best training checkpoint that makes the generated images as close to the real images.
 This notebook will use the FID score between generated images from a given checkpoint and the real image dataset, and give the checkpoint with the lowest score.